Cydus/MatchingSystem/README.md

 MatchingSystem2
 ==============

-An organ donor matching system written in Django by University of Glasgow students
+Position   allocation within project   system written in Django by University of Glasgow students